8051Enthusiast/yabo/doc/intro.md

 Specifying Types
 ----------------
-Sometimes we want to specific the return type of parser definition or the type of a let binding.
+Sometimes we want to specify the return type of parser definition or the type of a let binding.
 In this case we can write the type after a colon:
 ```
 def *u16l: int = {